Chariot racing: Horses

-Byzantine Hippodrome
+Byzantine context

 Constantine I (r.
-306–337) refounded the Eastern Greek city of Byzantium as a "New Rome", to serve as the administrative center of the eastern half of the Empire, and re-named it Constantinople.
+306–337) refounded the eastern Greek city of Byzantium as a "New Rome", to serve as the administrative center of the eastern half of the Empire, and renamed it Constantinople.
 He replaced or restored the city's chariot-racing circuit (hippodrome), which had been provided by Septimius Severus.
-As a Christian emperor, or at least one with Christian leanings, Constantine preferred chariot racing to gladiatorial combat, which he considered a vestige of paganism.
-The religious ceremonies embedded in traditional public spectacles had been a matter of concern for Christian apologists since at least Tertullian's time.
-It was thought that such ceremonies, even if merely observed by spectators, could only do spiritual harm.
+As a Christian emperor, or at least one with Christian leanings, Constantine supported and financed Constantinople's chariot racing infrastructure and overheads in preference to gladiatorial combat, which he considered a vestige of paganism.
+A possibility of spiritual damage through the witnessing of traditional public spectacles had concerned Christian apologists since at least Tertullian's time.
 The Olympic Games were eventually ended by Emperor Theodosius I (r.
-379–395) in 393, perhaps in a move to supress paganism and promote Christianity, but chariot racing remained popular.
-The Church did not, or perhaps could not prevent it, although prominent Christian writers attacked it.
+379–395) in 393, perhaps in a move to suppress paganism and promote Christianity.
+Gladiator contests were eventually abandoned, but chariot racing and theatrical entertainments remained popular.
+The Church did not, or perhaps could not, prevent them, although prominent Christian writers attacked them.